padraignix/padraignix.github.io/_tabs/about.md

 ### How did this all begin?

 In addition to professional day-to-day, I am a big proponent of Gamified learning experiences.
-From participating, to running, I believe that by incorporating competitive and compensating elements to the learning journey, the journey to learning, quite literally anything, can be enhanced to be more accessible to the masses.
+From participating, to running, I believe that by incorporating competitive and compensating elements to the learning journey can be enhanced to be more accessible to the masses.

 I spend my time participating in CTF events testing new techniques on CTF-like online exercises and platforms, such as Hackthebox to explore the Cyber Security realm.
 Additionally, I enjoy participating in Quantum Challenges and Hackathons by companies like IBM and Xanadu - testing the waters of this bleeding edge technology.
 I also enjoy taking the time to understand the nuts and bolts of old gaming systems by attempting to emulate them and follow a similar methodology to recreate and understand cryptographic systems under the hood.
+I have been following the latest NIST Post-Quantum Cryptography (PQC) standardization process with interest.

 If you're reading this I finally decided to take the plunge.
 Between preparing and participating in Gamified events and various other projects I needed a place to gather my thoughts and keep track of important notes.
 More importantly, I set this up as a way to keep myself in check and make sure I don't let things fall to the side.